Prime Minister of Italy: Functions

 Chigi Palace in Rome, the seat of the Council of Ministers and the official residence of the Prime Minister of Italy.

-As the president of the Council of Ministers, the prime minister is required by the Constitution to have the supreme confidence of the majority of the voting members of the Parliament.
+As the president of the Council of Ministers, the prime minister is required by the Constitution of Italy (1948) to have the supreme confidence of the majority of the voting members of Parliament.
 In addition to powers inherent in being a member of the Cabinet, the prime minister holds specific powers, most notably being able to nominate a list of Cabinet ministers to be appointed by the president of the Republic and the countersigning of all legislative instruments having the force of law that are signed by the president of the Republic.

 Article 95 of the Italian constitution provides that the prime minister "directs and coordinates the activity of the ministers".
 This power has been used to a quite variable extent in the history of the Italian state as it is strongly influenced by the political strength of individual ministers and thus by the parties they represent.

 The prime minister's activity has often consisted of mediating between the various parties in the majority coalition, rather than directing the activity of the Council of Ministers.
 The prime minister's supervisory power is further limited by the lack of any formal authority to fire ministers.
 In the past, in order to make a cabinet reshuffle, prime ministers have sometimes resigned so that they could be re-appointed by the president and allowed to form a new cabinet with new ministers.
 In order to do this the prime minister needs the support of the president, who could theoretically refuse to re-appoint them following their resignation.